Sir Richard King, 2nd Baronet: Naval career

 just six years later, an achievement made possible by his father's rank of admiral.
 Normally an officer would be waiting double or triple that time before gaining such a prestigious rank.
 Nonetheless, King was no incompetent, and proved his worth as captain of HMS Sirius, capturing four enemy privateers whilst in command, as well as sitting on the navy board which condemned Richard Parker to death for his part in the Nore mutiny in 1797.
-At the action of 24 October 1798, King captured two Dutch ships.
+At the action of 24 October 1798, King captured two Batavian Navy ships.
 In 1801 he captured a French frigate, and was rewarded with command of the large 74 gun ship of the line HMS Achille.

 A month before the battle of Trafalgar, sensing that there was glory to be won in the coming operations off Cadiz, King used his influence with his father in law, Admiral Sir John Duckworth, to persuade Nelson to give him a position in the blockading fleet.
 Since his reputation was good, Nelson endorsed the move and King joined just in time to catch the combined fleet off Trafalgar on 21 October 1805.
-The seventh ship in Collingwood's division, Achille was heavily engaged, chasing off the Spanish Montanez and the battling alongside HMS Belleisle with the Argonauta.
+The seventh ship in Collingwood's division, Achille was heavily engaged, chasing off the Spanish Montañés and the battling alongside HMS Belleisle with the Argonauta.
 Whilst chasing this ship through the melee, Achille was cut off by her namesake, the French Achille, with whom she began a savage cannonade until joined by the French ship Berwick, whom Achille turned her attention on.
 An hour of savage fighting forced the French craft to eventually surrender, but at the cost of 13 dead and 59 wounded, severe losses in comparison with most of the British fleet.